-Linda Formichelli is one of the many freelance copywriters who earns over $250 per hour.
+Linda Formichelli is one of the many freelance copywriters who earn over $250 per hour.
 Her extensive article on CopyBlogger went viral back in 2014.
-In this article, she explained how she make $250 per hour for her freelance writing work.
+In this article, she explained how she makes $250 per hour for her freelance writing work.

 Imagine, if she works 10 hours a week at $250 an hour she makes $2500.
 Which totals up to a whopping $10,000 a month.

 Her best advice was to never quote an hourly rate, which makes sense because each person works differently.
 An excelled writer will write a 1000-word article in 2 hours when another take 2 days.
 In that case, charging $10 per hour would mean a huge loss.
 Charging per project is the ideal way to price your services.

 Jonathan Wold is another freelancer, like me, who makes $5000+ a month building websites.
 In fact, he didn’t even do any hard-core coding work.
 He just built websites for companies using WordPress and making simple enhancements to pre-designed WP themes with web design knowledge.
 His advice was not to undervalue your services.